-- The move to the NBN is not automatic homes and businesses will need to take the following steps: - 1.
-Contact your preferred internet service provider or phone company: - a.
-If you have a medical alarm or alert (or a family member, carer or friend) you are encouraged to register your details with NBN Co's Medical Alarm Register by calling 1800 227 300 or complete the online form at nbnco.com.au/medicalregister. - b.
+- The move to the NBN is not automatic homes and businesses will need to take the following steps: - Contact your preferred internet service provider or phone company:

+- b.
 If you have an EFTPOS terminal, fax or alarm system, call the provider of that service (for example your bank) to ask what internet or landline phone services over the NBN will support the device. - c.
-If your building has an emergency lift phone and/or a fire indicator panel you are encouraged to register your details with NBN Co so these services can be identified by calling 1800 687 626.\\ - d.
+If your building has an emergency lift phone and/or a fire indicator panel you are encouraged to register your details with NBN Co so these services can be identified by calling 1800 687 626. - d.
 Contact your preferred phone company or internet service provider and discuss your requirements. - 2.
 Choose a plan that suits your needs. - 3.
-Order your service over the NBN as soon as possible. - As part of the Statement of Expectations released in April 2014, NBN Co is working to ensure all Australians have access to very fast broadband as soon as possible, at affordable prices, and at the least cost to taxpayers.
-The Statement allows for the NBN to be built in the most cost-effective way using the technology best matched to each area of Australia. - The rollout maps on the NBN Co website are intended to be an accurate picture of the state of the rollout as it stands today.
-The maps are updated monthly with additional information about the rollout of the NBN. - Areas within suburbs will have different switch off dates depending on when the NBN becomes available to their premises. - Homes and businesses that have an existing medical or security alarm systems should contact their alarm provider and phone company to enquire about their current system and how it will work over the NBN.

-\The NBN is replacing many landline networks for phone and internet services, including copper and the majority of HFC networks, within its fixed line footprint with a mix of technologies.
+Order your service over the NBN as soon as possible. - Residents will have access to a soft dial tone for up to 20 working days after existing services have been disconnected.
+This allows for emergency phone calls to triple zero, as well as Telstra's service and fault centre.
+Internet services will not work after being disconnected. - Areas within suburbs will have different switch off dates depending on when the NBN becomes available to their premises. - As part of the Statement of Expectations released in April 2014, NBN Co is working to ensure all Australians have access to very fast broadband as soon as possible, at affordable prices, and at the least cost to taxpayers.
+The Statement allows for the NBN to be built in the most cost-effective way using the technology best matched to each area of Australia. - The NBN is replacing many landline networks for phone and internet services, including copper and the majority of HFC networks, within its fixed line footprint with a mix of technologies.
 Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.
 To find out if your services will be affected, please contact your current phone or internet provider.
-For more information, visit www.nbnco.com.au/switchoff or call 1800 687 626.

-\\ Due to specific in-building cabling requirements NBN Co is working closely with industry to develop solutions to connect emergency lift phones and fire indicator panels to the NBN.
-NBN Co does not currently intend to disconnect existing lift phone and fire indicator panel services A register has been set up to identify where these services are located and so that NBN Co can ensure that they are not disconnected when many other existing services are disconnected in a particular area.
+For more information, visit www.nbnco.com.au/switchoff or call 1800 687 626. - Due to specific in-building cabling requirements NBN Co is working closely with industry to develop solutions to connect emergency lift phones and fire indicator panels to the NBN.
+NBN Co does not currently intend to disconnect existing lift phone and fire indicator panel services.
+A register has been set up to identify where these services are located and so that NBN Co can ensure that they are not disconnected when many other existing services are disconnected in a particular area.